-"Curse me if I like accepting this old fellow's offer," said Sir Gervas, in an undertone.
-"I have heard of these Puritan households.
-Much grace to little sack, and texts flying about as hard and as jagged as flint stones.
-To bed at sundown, and a sermon ready if ye do but look kindly at the waiting wench or hum the refrain of a ditty."
+"Curse me if I like accepting this old fellow's offer," said Sir Gervas, in an undertone. heard of these Puritan households.
+Much grace to little sack, and texts flying about as hard and as To bed at sundown, and a jagged as flint stones. sermon ready if ye do but look kindly at the waiting wench or hum the refrain of a ditty.'